 If advisors/registrants used their category of registration in their job titles you would be better informed.
 For example, the title “Mutual Fund Firm Dealing Representative” would remind you of two things.
 First, that this person is a salesperson paid to sell to you.
 And second, that what they can sell to you is mutual funds.

 Nova Scotia has not yet looked into the issue of confusing or misleading titles, but some provinces are doing this.
-This August 2019 comment letter to the Financial Consumer Affairs Agency of Saskatchewan (FCAS) provides a good review of the issues.
+For more information, you can read this August 2019 comment letter to the Financial Consumer Affairs Agency of Saskatchewan (FCAS).

 Education and Certifications